 Step 2: Make an income online

-Once you've thought about why you want to become a digital nomad and what you hope to gain from, it's time to start thinking about how you're going to make a living.
+Once you've thought about why you want to become a digital nomad and what you hope to gain from it, it's time to start thinking about how you're going to make a living while travelling.

 Websites for finding remote work and digital nomad jobs:RemoteOK: Mostly for tech and IT jobs.
 Working Nomads: Full-time and part-time jobs in all fields.
 FlexJobs: Part-time, temporary and telecommuting jobs in all professions.
 Remote Work Hub: Job board of remote jobs.
 Online Writing Jobs: Content and copywriting jobs.
 Remote Co: Remote jobs in more traditional professions.
 Skip The Drive: Browse remote jobs in any industry.
 We Work Remotely: Mostly design/web development jobs.

 FreelancingIf you're happy to give up the 9-5 and want to branch out on your own, freelancing is perfectly suited to digital nomad life.

 If you're just getting started as a freelancer, the sites below can be a useful place to build up your portfolio.
 It's hard to find high-paying gigs, but you never know who you might meet - and who might be become a bigger client.
 Either way, you'll be building up the much-need experience and credibility you'll need to success long-term.

 Popular freelance jobs site:Upwork: The most popular freelancing site.
 Fiverr: Sell and upsell services, starting from £5.
 Freelancer: Bid on freelancing jobs.